The Fairy-like Couple in the East German Forest

 Before they turned, they drove me a bit out of their way to a bigger town, where I would have better chance of getting a ride.

 I was surprised, amazed and well, stuck.
 No cars here.
-The carts did not stop either as they were too shocked to see an Asian guy in this part of their world.
+The carts did not stop either as they were too shocked to see an Asian guy in this part of their world and forgot to stop even if they wanted.
 I felt like an intruder.

-I felt I was in a journey through the past, through the Cold War era.
+I felt I was on a journey through the past, through the Cold War time.
 The road I was standing at that very moment was the edge of the Iron Curtain.

 Du du du …… A tractor passed, which shook me out of my 19th century dreaming.

 Yes, I still needed to catch a ride.
-It was getting late…… In front of me there was an enormous corn fields, which reminded me of the Midwest of US.
-I was thinking about camping among the corns when a van stopped.
+It was getting late…… In front of me there was an enormous corn field, which reminded me of the Midwest of US.
+I was thinking about camping among the corns and eating them if hungry when a van stopped.

-There was a middle-aged woman about 40 years old and a young Turkish guy inside.
+There was a woman about 40 years old and a young Turkish guy inside.
 The guy was driving.
 The woman was blond and I presumed that she was German, so I asked her in German: ‘Excuse me, are you going to Salzwedel? or anywhere near that?’
-He was confused and said in English: ‘What?
+She was confused and said in English: ‘What?
 What did you want?’
-I immediately recognized her Dutch accent in her English and I thus switched to Dutch.
+I immediately recognized her Dutch accent in her English and switched to Dutch.

 I: I am going to a small village called Riebau.
 It’s near Salzwedel and this road leads to Salzwedel.
-I am hitchhiking, so I am thinking if you could take me.
+I am hitchhiking, so I am thinking if you could take me along.

 The woman was obviously tired but she opened the door of the van and said: ‘Come on in!’
-The young Turkish man was smiling all the time and did not say much.
+The young Turkish man was smiling all the time and did not talk much.

 Where is Riebau?